apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `apiRoutes(self)`

 Add custom API routes.
 The `apiRoutes` function takes takes the module as an argument and must return an object with properties for the relevant [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), including `get`, `post`, `patch`, and `delete`.
 Each of those properties should be set to an object of functions.
+Route functions may be asynchronous (async).

 ```javascript
 // modules/product/index.js